testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Some memory-only DB engines (e.g. SQLLite) are tempting - Surprisingly they are likely to be even slower in a multi-process testing mode + Present noise due to unsopprted features❌;  Some mock/stub the DB layer - Cutting off few seconds does not justify the greatly decreased risks coverage ❌
+👀 &nbsp; **Alternatives:** Some memory-only DB engines (e.g. SQLLite) are tempting - Surprisingly they are likely to be even slower in a multi-process testing mode + Present noise due to unsupported features❌;  Some mock/stub the DB layer - Cutting off few seconds does not justify the greatly decreased risks coverage ❌

 <br/>